tommybobbins/refactored-waddle/README.md

 1: Delete  - uses object versioning.
 2: Set Storage Class - based on age/created before/custom time before etc.

-Managed Instance Groups [ASG]
+Managed Instance Groups - MIG [ASG]
 =======================
 Managed instance group template.
 Used to scale out.
 Cloud Monitoring agent can be installed on instances.
 VPC Flow logs.
-Autohealing set to healthy (HTTP) min_idle_instances can be used to set the size of the MIG
+Autohealing set to healthy (HTTP) min_idle_instances can be used to set the size of the MIG.
+### Reasons that Mig scaling might fail:

+- The boot disk already exists.
+By default, new boot persistent disks are created when new instances are created.
+Boot disk and instance have the same name upon creation.
+If a persistent disk already exists with that name, the request fails.
+To resolve this issue, you can optionally take a snapshot, and then delete the existing persistent disk.
+You can also set the disks.autoDelete property to True in the instance template.

+- The instance template is not valid.
+If you updated your instance template recently, there could be an invalid property that causes the managed instance group to fail VM creation.

 Shared VPC
 ==========